-QFE Scholarship applications become available in September and are awarded the following spring.
-We award twenty $1,000 scholarships to young members who qualify, to be paid to the recipients’ chosen accredited college or university at the time of fall registration.
+QFE Scholarship applications become available in November/December and are awarded the following spring.
+We award ten $1,000 scholarships to young members who qualify, to be paid to the recipients’ chosen accredited college or university at the time of fall registration.
 One scholarship is awarded per recipient, and funds can be used for books and tuition.

 Any Vantage Credit Union member who is a graduating high school senior and a primary account holder may apply * for our QFE scholarship.
 If you’re not a member, you may open an account and become eligible to apply.

 1. A student essay: If you could have one do-over in your life, what would it be and why?
 Elaborate on your experience and how the do-over would affect future outcomes and possibilities. (one page maximum)

 2. A resume: Your resume (maximum two pages) should highlight your job history, extracurricular activities (sports, clubs, volunteer work, community service) and any awards or honors you’ve earned.
 Consider this your professional resume, using a proper business resume layout.

 3. Two letters of recommendation: One from a teacher (whom you’ve had for class), and one from a sponsor, employer or coach (sponsor = an individual who has directly and actively led an extracurricular activity or organization in which the applicant has participated)

 The letters should address your character; what the teacher/sponsor believes are your greatest attributes; specific accomplishments; examples of educational, employment and/or community leadership; your potential for future personal achievement; and why the teacher/sponsor feels you deserve a Quest For Education Scholarship.

 4. Credit Union Membership: How long you have had your own account with Vantage.
 (See eligibility section above for more information.)